 Many indoor plants can thrive with two waterings a week or so, but identifying your plants and understanding their specific needs will help you come up with a proper watering schedule.

 “Put your finger in the soil down two inches; if it's dry, water, but some plants need that moist soil,” says Leonard-Segovia.

 As far as how often you should be watering your outdoor plants, Cutsumpas says it totally depends on the plant, the soil, and the weather.
 "A tomato is a heavy feeder and will require water nearly every day, where a hardy ground cover like sedum can go days without water," he says.
 "Soil quality can also impact the water retention, and mulch can be applied to keep the soil moist.
 But in general, I water every day."

 Since you're dealing with outdoor plants, you'll also want to pay close attention to the weekly forecast.
 "A savvy gardener also monitors the weather to make sure they aren’t overwatering on rainy days," he says.
 "Some automated irrigation systems can tap into your WiFi and control the water based on the rain forecast."

-With that being said, there's more room for error when it comes to watering.
-“I notice my outdoor plants are a bit less dramatic than my indoor plants, and more well-established outdoor plants can handle periods of drought."
+With that being said, there's more room for error when it comes to watering a garden versus a houseplant.
+"I notice my outdoor plants are a bit less dramatic than my indoor plants, and more well-established outdoor plants can handle periods of drought."

 Loading More Posts...